-I am a counsellor and psychotherapist in private practice in Chichester, working with a broad range of client issues.
+I am a counsellor and psychotherapist in private practice in Chichester and Midhurst, working with a broad range of client issues.
 My aim is to provide a safe and confidential space in which you can talk about and explore your feelings freely; working together to find ways forward, locating the resources and strength within yourself to address your difficulties.

 I am a Humanistic therapist, and believe that building an empathic, genuine, and trusting relationship with my clients, and providing an understanding and accepting environment, are fundamental to achieving a positive outcome.
 I am non-directive, which means that you choose what to talk about, and what we will work together with, in each session.